State of Consumer Media Spending in 2024: Cost of Internet, TV, and Mobile

 Netflix$6.99/mo.$15.49–$19.99/mo.

-As we pointed out in the sections above, all it takes is a little ingenuity and resourcefulness to shave big bucks off your monthly bills.
-Here’s a final breakdown on the best ways to do it.
+As we pointed out above, all it takes is a little resourcefulness to shave down your monthly bills for home connectivity services.
+Here’s a final breakdown on the best ways to do it:

-• You can save up to $50 a month by switching from gigabit internet to a 100Mbps or 300Mbps internet plan.
+• You can save up to $50 per month by switching from gigabit internet to a 100Mbps or 300Mbps internet plan.

-• You can save up to $61.59 per month on cable TV by switching providers or getting a lower-cost TV package.
+• You can save up to $70 per month on cable TV by switching to a lower-cost TV package or bundling your internet service with TV

-• You can save up to $18.34 a month by reducing the number of streaming services you use from three to two and using free streamers like The Roku Channel instead.
+• You can save up to $15 per month by reducing the number of streaming services you use, opting for an ad-supported subscription, or using free streaming apps like The Roku Channel

 Methodology

-We determined the average internet price by analyzing monthly internet plan pricing from providers across the United States.
+We determined the average internet price by analyzing monthly internet plan pricing from providers across the United States as of October 2024.

-To determine the average monthly cell phone bill, we sourced pricing data from the US Bureau of Labor Statistics.
+To determine the average monthly cell phone bill, we sourced pricing data from the U.S. Bureau of Labor Statistics.
+We picked Verizon, T-Mobile, and AT&T wireless carriers because they have the largest market share in wireless services.

-We then scaled the average monthly cost of each of these services to determine how much, on average, Americans will spend on these services in a year and throughout their lifetime.
+We then scaled the average monthly cost of each of these services to determine how much, on average, Americans will spend on these services in a year and throughout their lifetime, assuming constant prices.
 Life expectancy was sourced from the World Health Organization.

 All figures are in U.S. dollars.